Recover Deleted Videos from CCTV

 Deleted, no. Overwritten, yes.
 CCTV footage can only be deleted deliberately.
 However, when the storage memory is full, old videos get overwritten by newer ones.
 In effect, the older videos are automatically deleted from storage to make space for the more recent videos.

-How many days CCTV footage is kept?
+How long is CCTV footage kept?

 It depends on the storage capacity, number of cameras, and quality of videos (in terms of resolution and frames per second).
 Depending on your surveillance system, it may be able to hold only a week’s worth of footage or it can last for as long as 3 months.